TAUFEEQ1/sales/README.md

 ### Backend
 Application files for the backend are found in the directory api.
-Main technologies involved here are the framework
+Main technologies involved here are the framework buffalo and the language Golang.